UK bargain-break tips, including hotels from £25/night and cheap holiday-cottage deals

 Where are you allowed to go?

-Holiday cottages and apartments can work, but how can you get them cheaper?
+Holiday cottages and apartments can work well, but how can you get them cheaper?

 If you book the right way, holiday rental sites sometimes let you snap up five-star private accommodation at reasonable prices.
-Yet you may need to be quick, as holiday rental sites have seen a surge in UK bookings since the Government announced it was easing lockdown rules.
+Yet you may need to be quick, as holiday rental sites have seen a surge in UK bookings since lockdown rules were eased.

 We found it's harder to nab a peak school holiday bargain in coastal and countryside spots, though there's more available in cities.
-We did manage to hunt down a few deals though, eg, we found a two-bed holiday apartment with mountain views in the Lake District for £329/week in August, compared with £786 – more than twice the cost – for two rooms in a similarly swish-looking hotel nearby.
+We did manage to hunt down a few deals for September though, eg, we found a two-bed cottage in North Devon for £368/week in late September, compared with £1,122 – more than twice the cost – for two rooms in a similarly swish-looking hotel nearby.

 - Check at least three holiday rental sites.
 Direct booking sites make trawling for holiday rentals a cinch.
 Use at least three websites to set a target price before you book.
 Though remember, holiday rental sites effectively just list adverts – you're booking directly with the owner.
 Top sites to check include HomeAway.co.uk*, TripAdvisor Rentals* and, of course, the now ubiquitous Airbnb.